 Sometimes it is a legitimate credit account that you had but the details have not been updated or amended.

 Check your credit report for errors

-The first step is to get a copy of your current credit report and study it carefully to determine if there are any errors on the report.
+The first step is to do a credit score check and study it carefully to determine if there are any errors on the report.

 – Transunion Credit Bureau (Pty) Ltd (formerly ITC)

 – Xpert Decision Systems (Pty) Ltd – XDS